XRPL-Commons/2025-PBW-Onsite-Hackathon/README.md

 # Paris Blockchain Week Hackathon 2025

+**Welcome to the on-site hackathon of Paris Blockchain Week 2025!**

 **As part of this hackathon, you will need to choose one of the topics below and develop a project around it.
 Feel free to unleash your creativity and approach it in an original and meaningful way.**